-Shopping in today’s world is easier and more convenient with so many apps and online retailers at your fingertips.
+Next-day free shipping, targeted social media advertisements and the ease of online shopping are replacing the need to take a trip to the local shopping mall.
 Consumers can buy just about anything, anywhere directly from their laptops or mobile devices.
 However, it is a good idea to be aware of ways to protect yourself and your money when you are shopping online.

-Never buy anything online from a site that doesn’t have Secure Sockets Layer (SSL) for encryption.
-You will know if the site has a SSL because the URL begins with ‘https’, rather than ‘http’.
+- Never buy anything online from a site that doesn’t have Secure Socket Layer (SSL) encryption.
+You will know if the site has SSL because the URL begins with ‘https’, rather than ‘http’.
 The ‘s’ at the end indicates the site is secure.
-If you see a green lock displayed to the left of the secured website address, it also indicates that the site is encrypted.
+If you see a padlock symbol displayed in the website address bar, it also indicates that the site is encrypted.

-Take a proactive approach in deterring fraud on your account before submitting your online order.
+Take a proactive approach in deterring fraud on your account before hitting the check-out button.

 Mastercard is the registered trademark of Mastercard Incorporated.